hausgold/grape-jwt-authentication/README.md

 ### Per-API configuration

 Imagine the migration of your API (say v2) and also the JSON Web Token payload changes in a way you need to handle.
-Maybe you want to be stricter on version 2 than on your old version 1.
+Maybe you want to be more strict on version 2 than on your old version 1.
 For this you can make use of the local configuration of the JWT authenticator, on your specific Grape API declaration.
 Here comes an example usage: